5. Security: pre-payment check

 - Some sorting algorithms place special characters in front of the first letter of the alphabet, while others place them at the end.
 If in doubt, please respect the order as displayed in the SHA-list;

 - For extra safety, we request that you use different SHA passphrases in test and production.
-If they are found to be identical, your TEST passphrase will be changed by our system (you do get a notification mail for this).

 When you hash the string composed with the SHA algorithm, a hexadecimal digest will be returned.
 The length of the SHA Digest is 40 characters for SHA-1, 64 for SHA-256 and 128 for SHA-512.
 This result should be sent to our system in your order request, using the “SHASIGN” field.

 Our system will recompose the SHA string based on the received parameters and compare the merchant’s Digest with our generated Digest.
 If the result is not identical, the order will be declined.
 This check ensures the accuracy and integrity of the order data.

 You can test your SHASIGN here, and you can make a test transaction with the SHA Digest calculated by our system here.